Book your COVID-19 vaccination at Alexandra District Health

 The Alexandra District Health COVID-19 Vaccination Clinic is open every Friday.

-The AstraZeneca vaccination clinic is held at Alexandra District Health every Friday.
+The COVID-19 vaccination clinic is held at Alexandra District Health every Friday.
 The clinic is run in partnership with Kilmore District Health.
-AstraZeneca vaccinations for COVID-19 are available for anyone over 50 years of age.

-The vaccination clinic is held in ‘The Cottage’ (formally the Myrtle Street Medical Clinic).
+The vaccination clinic is held in ‘The Cottage’ (formerly the Myrtle Street Medical Clinic).
 Bookings are recommended but walk up enquiries are also welcome.

 To make a booking, please call 5772 0804.
 Please ensure you have your Medicare details available when you call.

-***The vaccination team is currently experiencing an extremely high number of calls so please be patient.
+***The vaccination team receives a high number of calls so please be patient.
 Leave a voice message with your contact details and someone will return your call as soon as possible***

 About your vaccination appointment

 When you arrive for your vaccination, you will be asked to complete a registration form including screening questions and consent.

 You will then be taken to the pre-vaccination waiting area before being taken to one of our vaccination rooms.
 Your vaccinator will discuss your screening questions and discuss any concerns you may have.